Boston Road railway station: History

 Brother Monagle persuaded the Minister of Railways, Mr John McAlpine, to come and see for himself.
 In fact the Minister volunteered to walk up to the Mt Eden station from the school.
 "Well, somebody must have been pulling some strings up above, because on the day of the Minister's visit it rained cats and dogs, and even the odd pink elephant ..." and Brother Monagle's request was granted.
 The North train stopped at the St Peter's College station for the first time at 8.30am on Tuesday 15 September 1964 for the 250 St Peter's College boys and a dozen from Auckland Grammar.
+Initially the station was just a metalled strip parallel to the tracks.

 Another noteworthy event occurred in November 1965, when, for the last time, the North train was pulled by a steam engine.
 It was the last passenger train in the North Island to be pulled by a steam locomotive.

 In relation to Brother Monagle, " ... it is generally agreed that he deserved the rank of Railway Employee.
 Surely no single person has ever held down so many positions at once - stationmaster, signalman, ticket inspector and guard, not to mention construction engineer, traffic officer and the occasional shot at engine-driving!
 During the many years that he was associated with the train, Brother Monagle became friends with most of the railway employees along the line as he made his trip each afternoon as far as Mt Albert".
 Initially, only the "school" trains stopped at St Peter's College, once in the morning and once in the afternoon.
 The St Peter's College station attained full public station status with all trains stopping there from 1993 and was named the Boston Road Station.

-Station move
+Station move and closure

-ONTRACK reconstructed two road bridges just to the east of the station to allow double-tracking in the section towards Newmarket station and to prepare for electrification.
-As part of the project, boardings and alightings were shifted several hundred metres to the northeast, between Park Road and Khyber Pass Road, where a new station and bus interchange was built.
+In 2008 and 2009, ONTRACK reconstructed two road bridges just to the east of the station to allow double-tracking in the section towards Newmarket station and to prepare for electrification.
+From January 2009, the station premises were moved westwards to accommodate construction work, with platforms facing onto the wall of Mt Eden Prison.
+This would be the final form of the Boston Road station.

+Subsequently, boardings and alightings were shifted several hundred metres to the northeast, between Park Road and Khyber Pass Road, where a new station and bus interchange was built.
 This station was named Grafton station.
 It is able to better serve the Central Connector and sites such as the Auckland Hospital and the university development on the former Lion Brewery site while still preserving direct access to their school for the hundreds of St Peter's College students who commute daily by train.